kawthar-bensalah/kawthar-bensalah/README.md

 - 👀 I’m interested in programming new applications and websites
 - ♥ I love looking through code so I can find errors and fix them
 - 🌱 I’m currently learning Front End WEB developement
-- 📫 How to reach me : E-mail : bensalahkawthar9@gmail.com  /  LinkedIn :
+- 📫 How to reach me : bensalahkawthar9@gmail.com

 <!---
 kawthar-bensalah/kawthar-bensalah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.